-This report provides information about the actions that we are taking to identify and manage climate change risks and opportunities.
-The following disclosures have been prepared in accordance with the recommendations of the Task force on Climate-related Financial Disclosures (TCFD) which provides a framework for climate-related financial disclosures across four core elements: governance, strategy, risk management and metrics and targets.
+This report presides information about the actions that we are taking to identify and manage climate change risks and opportunities.
+The following disclosures have been prepared in accordance with the recommendations of the Task force on Climate related Financial Disclosures (TCFD) which provides a transvork for climate-related financial disclosures across four core elements: governance, strategy, risk management and motrics and targets.

-This is PFI's first report in line with the TCFD recommended disclosures.
-We are pleased with the progress that we have made during 2020 to strengthen our understanding of, and response to, our climate-related risks and opportunities.
-However, we acknowledge that we have further work to do, in particular:
+This is PEEs first report in lice with the TCED recommended disclosures.
+We are pleased with the progress that we have made during 2020 to strengthan our understanding of, and response to, our climate-related risks and opportunities.
+However, we acknowledge that we have further work to do, in particular.

-- understanding the resilience of individual assets in PFI's portfolio to climate change in different climate change transition pathways; and - introducing additional metrics and targets to provide a more complete measure of our performance.
+- understanding the resilience of individual assets in PFTs portfolio to climate change in different climate change transition pathways; and - intruducing additional metrics and targets to provide a more complete measure of our performance